luobogao/Fire-Kasina-Fruition-Analysis-2023/README.md

 It would not be surprising to measure different categories of fruition behavior.
 One possible explaination is that Fruitions appear in four distinct phenomenological categories.
 Another possibility is that a fruition event which happen days into a long retreat may look neurologically different than a fruition which occurs during a shorter meditation period.
 Long retreat participants often describe a 'deepening' which occurs over time during the retreat.
 Is it possible that this meditation momentum built up over days of constant practice reduces the initial Alpha band power which occurs before a Fruition?
 This would change the mechanism of how Fruitions act in the brain which Chowdury et al. propose.

 ## Note on Terminology
-"Fruition" events are the main focus of this analysis, which are also called "Cessations" in the Chowdhury study and in other studies.
+"Fruition" events are the main focus of this analysis, which are also called "Cessations" in the Chowdhury study.
+The Laukkonen study refers to "Nirodha Samapatti" - an extended versions of these Fruitions/Cessations which can last for minutes or even hours.
 These events are the culmination (the 'fruit', /phala/ in Pali) of meditation practice in Therevada Buddhism.
 I understand them as the goal of this tradition, the successful result of navigating the tangled knot of our subjective experience of the world, a moment when all the "conditioned" aspects of reality end, effectively terminating consciousness for a brief moment.
 Sometimes this moment can be extended longer, event indefinitely, in which case it is called "Nirodha Samāpatti".
 Those long events appears to involve a total collapse of EEG signals, which is very obvious to any analyst and hardly requiring sophisticated tools to characterize, but these briefer "fruitions" which Daniel produces multiple times per meditation session are in some ways more interesting.
 EEG data collected in moments leading up to Fruitions may give us hints about how other meditators can progress toward this goal.
 EEG data collected after these events suggests possible benefits of Fruitions to our neurological health, such as increased connectivity.

 ## Why study Fruitions?